Majorana Tensor Decomposition: A unifying framework for decompositions of fermionic Hamiltonians to Linear Combination of Unitaries: Current LCU s as MTD s

 The Cartan sub-algebra (CSA) decomposition generalizes \gls{DF} to include two-electron terms that are not parts of a complete-square.
 Thus, it corresponds to a full-rank factorization, as opposed to \gls{DF} which is known as a low-rank factorization \cite{CSA,csa_constrained,parrish_csa}.
 CSA \gls{LCU} is

 where the one-electron term is the same as that appearing in the \gls{DF} framework.
 The corresponding \gls{MTD} form is

 with $L=2$ [Eq.~\eqref{eq:MTD}].
 The associated $\Omega$ tensor has an implicit Kronecker delta in the $m_1$ and $m_2$ indices.
-Despite being more flexible than \gls{DF}, the non-linear optimization procedures required to obtain the Cartan sub-algebra decomposition make its classical computational cost expensive for large systems.
+Despite being more flexible than \gls{DF}, the non-linear optimization procedure required to obtain the Cartan sub-algebra decomposition becomes computationally expensive for large systems.